Why do we need an integration platform?

 - Ease of use and maintainability

-- Reduced TCO (licensing costs) as compared to on-premise solutions
+- Reduced TCO (licensing costs) as compared to on-premises solutions

 - Ability to handle hybrid/co-existence scenarios